NightfallAlicorn/urban-dictionary/README.md

 * The code has been updated to reflect on [StandardJS](https://standardjs.com/) new standards.
 * Better layout and formatting of this README.md file.
 * Included [example.js](example.js) to be included in the npm package.
 * For developers.
-I've removed debug.js and separated the methods into separated js files under [./test](./test) for easier debugging.
+I've removed debug.js and split the methods into separate js files under [./test](./test) for easier debugging.

 Be sure to check the README.md (this document).
 Methods from v2.2.1 may will not work on v3.0.0.